|Nutrition Facts (per serving)|

-You can't talk about dessert in Turkey without mentioning a pudding called 'chicken breast,' or 'tavuk göğüsü' (tah-VOOK' go-OOZ-oo').
-"Chicken breast" is a fascinating dessert because it actually contains fine shreds of white meat chicken!
+You can't talk about dessert in Turkey without mentioning a pudding called "chicken breast," or tavuk göğüsü (tah-VOOK' go-OOZ-oo').
+Chicken breast is a fascinating dessert because it actually contains fine shreds of white meat chicken!

 Believe it or not, you can't detect even the slightest trace of chicken flavor.
 All you taste is a sweet, milky, full-bodied pudding with a touch of cinnamon.

-The consistency of authentic 'chicken breast' is much stiffer than pudding.
+The consistency of authentic chicken breast is much stiffer than pudding.
 A rectangular strip of the pudding is scraped from the bottom of a shallow pan and placed on the plate in a rolled shape.

-It's usually cut rather than spooned.
-'Chicken breast' is served not only as a dessert but for afternoon teatime.
-There are several chain restaurants that specialize in 'chicken breast' and other milk desserts where loyal patrons flock every day at teatime enjoy a delicious, nutritious plate of 'chicken breast' with their Turkish coffee or tea.
+The dessert is usually cut rather than spooned.
+Chicken breast is served not only as a dessert but for afternoon teatime.
+There are several chain restaurants that specialize in 'chicken breast' and other milk desserts where loyal patrons flock every day at teatime enjoy a delicious, nutritious plate of chicken breast with their Turkish coffee or tea.

 This dessert is also a favorite of moms with small children.
 Can you think of a better way to get your child to eat their meat?